FCharts SE stock charting software

 How fast is the data import?

-That's up to you.
-On a recent machine, 2 or 3 seconds per end-of-day file.
-On an older machine (say, 200mhz pentium) perhaps 9 to 15 seconds.
 There are lots of variables, such as hard disk speed, number of stocks in the database and so on.
+On a recent machine, 1 or 2 seconds per end-of-day file.